Christ the King Priory: Architecture

 The monastery, mission house, guest center, and small man-made lake for fire protection water, were designed by a nationally known Nebraskan architect, Neil Lamonte Astle (1933-2000).
 He was the recipient of the "Harry F. Cunningham Gold Medal for Architectural Excellence in the State of Nebraska" and won numerous awards for his design of the Priory complex.
 He was featured in various architectural magazines for his Priory design and the "seamless form' of his work.
 The Priory design was especially noted for its integrational features that blended the work naturally into the surrounding landscape, its blending of wood and concrete in the design and construction, and its minimal spaces that still convey warmth.

 Present

-Today the priory welcomes in access of 13,000 people each year.
-Their primary ministries are threefold: 1-to raise funds for the many international foundations operated by the Missionary Benedictines; 2-to serve as a retreat center to the local and national community; and 3-to foster the work of "El Puente Immigration Legal Services".
+Today the priory welcomes around 13,000 people annually.
+The community's ministries are threefold: to raise funds for the many international foundations operated by the Missionary Benedictines; to serve as a retreat center to the local and national community; and to foster the work of "El Puente Immigration Legal Services."